 Some variation of the Pekin duck has been around for more than 2,000 years.
 They have been bred to be large, hardy, healthy birds.
 They don’t seem to have any major health problems specific to their breed.
 They can experience other health issues common among ducks, like nasal infections and parasitic infections.
 These are all quite treatable.
 Although they are large, they don’t tend to experience mobility issues very frequently.
 Their size prevents flight.

-The most common problem poultry enthusiasts have with this duck is their noise.
+The most common problem poultry enthusiasts have with this duck is its noise.
 Male Pekin drakes produce a raspy, quiet quack, but female Pekin ducks have a loud, piercing, noisy ‘call’ quack that they emit when alarmed or just randomly.
 Pekin ducks that are upset by something in the middle of the night will emit a loud calling quack which can be disruptive in urban neighborhood settings.

 What to feed Pekin ducks